Philosophy (PHIL)

 PHIL 3955H Honors Readings in Philosophy (1 credits)

-Engages students in close and sustained reading of a single text or select few texts.
-It provides students with the opportunity to develop skills and strategies for working through extended, challenging philosophical texts.
+Engages in close reading and sustained discussion of a single text or select few texts.
+Develops strategies for working through an extended, challenging text, as well as skills of articulating and defending an interpretation of a text.
 May be taken twice.
+Specific text(s) announced in Schedule of Classes.

 Level of Study: Undergraduate